Everything You Need To Know About Netflix

 If your subscription to Netflix is via iTunes, you’ll need to cancel it using the Settings app on your Apple device.
 Head to 'iTunes & App Store', select your Apple ID and tap into the 'Subscriptions' section.
 Netflix will be in your list of subscriptions – tap it then tap 'Cancel subscription'.

 Weighing up whether to sign up to Netflix?
 Get help with your decision using our review in the table below.
-Which? members can log in to see the scores and star ratings it earned in our latest survey of more than 2,000 people.
-Not yet a member?
-Join Which? now to get instant access to all of our reviews.
+Which? members can to see the scores and star ratings it earned in our latest survey of more than 2,000 people.
+Not yet a member? to get instant access to all of our reviews.

 |Netflix star ratings and score|